El Greco: Influence on other artists

 The early Cubist explorations of Picasso were to uncover other aspects in the work of El Greco: structural analysis of his compositions, multi-faced refraction of form, interweaving of form and space, and special effects of highlights.
 Several traits of Cubism, such as distortions and the materialistic rendering of time, have their analogies in El Greco's work.
 According to Picasso, El Greco's structure is Cubist.
 On 22 February 1950, Picasso began his series of "paraphrases" of other painters' works with The Portrait of a Painter after El Greco.
 Foundoulaki asserts that Picasso "completed ... the process for the activation of the painterly values of El Greco which had been started by Manet and carried on by Cézanne".

 The expressionists focused on the expressive distortions of El Greco.
 According to Franz Marc, one of the principal painters of the German expressionist movement, "we refer with pleasure and with steadfastness to the case of El Greco, because the glory of this painter is closely tied to the evolution of our new perceptions on art".
 Jackson Pollock, a major force in the abstract expressionist movement, was also influenced by El Greco.
 By 1943, Pollock had completed sixty drawing compositions after El Greco and owned three books on the Cretan master.

+Pollock influenced the artist Joseph Glasco's interest in El Greco's art.
+Glasco created several contemporary paintings based on one of his favorite subjects, El Greco's View of Toledo.

 Kysa Johnson used El Greco's paintings of the Immaculate Conception as the compositional framework for some of her works, and the master's anatomical distortions are somewhat reflected in Fritz Chesnut's portraits.

 El Greco's personality and work were a source of inspiration for poet Rainer Maria Rilke.
 One set of Rilke's poems (Himmelfahrt Mariae I.II., 1913) was based directly on El Greco's Immaculate Conception.
 Greek writer Nikos Kazantzakis, who felt a great spiritual affinity for El Greco, called his autobiography Report to Greco and wrote a tribute to the Cretan-born artist.

 In 1998, the Greek electronic composer and artist Vangelis published El Greco, a symphonic album inspired by the artist.
 This album is an expansion of an earlier album by Vangelis, Foros Timis Ston Greco (A Tribute to El Greco, Φόρος Τιμής Στον Γκρέκο).
 The life of the Cretan-born artist is the subject of the film El Greco of Greek, Spanish and British production.
 Directed by Ioannis Smaragdis, the film began shooting in October 2006 on the island of Crete and debuted on the screen one year later; British actor Nick Ashdon was cast to play El Greco.

+In reference to El Greco, the Austrian artist Matthias Laurenz Gräff created his large-format religious triptych "Weltenalegorie" (World allegory) in 2009, which contains various figures from El Greco's paintings.